quinnsm97/ZTD/README.md

 ---

+## Additional Documentation

+For more details on privacy and security practices for ZTD, please refer to:

+- [SECURITY.md](./SECURITY.md) — Information about data storage, limitations, and how to encrypt your task data.
+- [PRIVACY.md](./PRIVACY.md) — Details on how ZTD stores, deletes, and backs up your data.

+---

-## Thank you
+## Thank You

-This software was created by Vikashan Thayanithy as part of the CoderAcademy Web Development Bootcamp-  Python Module.
+This software was created by **Vikashan Thayanithy** as part of the *CoderAcademy Web Development Bootcamp — Python Module*.